Cloud-Apps/jbossas-mongoDB-quickstart/README.md

     git pull -s recursive -X theirs upstream master

-4. Edit the src/main/webapp/WEB-INF/web.xml init-param values to reflect the correct host, port, password based on the output from step 2.

-5. Commit the change, and then push, by running:
+4. Commit the change, and then push, by running:

-    git add src/main/webapp/WEB-INF/web.xml

-    git commit -m "change WEB-INF/web.xml to use the correct MongoDB settings
+    git commit -a -m "ready to run"

     git push

-6. The application will deploy.
+5. The application will deploy.
 You can access the test servlet by appending /mongoDB to your application URL.
 For example:

     <http://testmongo-sstark.rhcloud.com/mongoDB>